scipy/scipy.org/www/scipylib/download.rst

 Official Source and Binary Releases
 -----------------------------------

-For each official release of NumPy and SciPy, we provide source code (tarball) as well as binary wheels for several major platforms.
+For each official release of NumPy and SciPy, we provide source code (tarball) as well as binary wheels for several major platforms (Windows, OSX, Linux).
-Binary wheels for SciPy on Windows are not available, we strongly recommend using a scientific Python distribution (those all do provide SciPy).

 +--------+------------------------------+-------------------------------------+
 | Project| Available packages           | Download location                   |